 By the afternoon, it had grown wider and now threatened his barn.

-If he didn’t do something, it’d overtake it soon and then it was only a sinner’s length from his house.
+If he didn’t do something, it’d overtake it soon, and then it was only a sinner’s length from his house.

 He went inside, grabbed a sack and shoved all the food he could and packed a trunk full of clothes and personal belongings and pulled it out the back door.
-By the time he went to grab his shotgun, the front porch ripped off and was sucked down.
+By the time he went to grab his shotgun, the front porch had ripped off and was sucked down.

-He sat in the dirt of his driveway for the next half hour watching all that he’d worked for across the years slip into the depths and that’s when he heard the singing.
+He sat in the dirt of his driveway for the next half hour, watching all that he’d worked for across the years slip into the depths, and that’s when he heard the singing.

 They made him angry.
 Not at their sound or the hole or how he lost all his belongings.
-He was angry at the world.

 But he had the power to make things right.
 To make things equal and all he had to do was sing with the rest of the voices.